getify/You-Dont-Know-JS/types & grammar/ch4.md

 # You Don't Know JS: Types & Grammar
 # Chapter 4: Coercion

+Now that we much more fully understand JavaScript's types and values, we turn our attention to a very controversial topic: coercion.

+As we mentioned in Chapter 1, the debates over whether coercion is a useful feature or a flaw in the design of the language (or somewhere in between!) have raged since day one.
+If you've read other popular books on JS, you know that the overwhelmingly prevalent *message* out there is that coercion is magical, evil, confusing, and just downright a bad idea.

+Our goal here is to fully explore the pros and cons (yes, there *are* pros!) of coercion, so that you can make an informed decision on its appropriateness in your program, not just following the crowd hype.

+## Converting Values

 Converting a value from one type to another is often called "type casting", when done explicitly, and "coercion" when done implicitly (forced by the rules of how a value is used).

 Another way these terms are often distinguished is: "type casting" (or "type conversion") occur in statically typed languages at compile time, while "type coercion" is a run-time conversion for dynamically typed languages.